-Discussion in 'Health And Fitness Archive - no posting' started by Shortfuse, May 2, 2004.
+Discussion in 'Health and Fitness' started by Shortfuse, May 2, 2004.

 Strongman includes the O lifts, so it has all that O lifting has to offer, plus a butt load more.